LearnWeb3DAO/Layer2/README.md

 The problem with ZK rollups is that it is difficult to construct these proofs, mathematically speaking.
 Every use case requires research time to find a matching cryptographic proof, which can take a long time to find.

 Furthermore, ZK proofs are often complex and therefore expensive to verify.
 The more operations the smart contract contains, the more expensive it is to run.
 In addition, smart contracts are also limited in space, so the proof must run in less than a certain number of operations.

-Finally, some existing smart contracts on the main chain are impossible to find ZK proofs for.
-Optimistic rollups, on the other hand, can support 99% of all smart contracts on the main chain.

 #### Validium